 Coughing and sneezing are surefire ways to spread germs.
 Teach your kids to cover their mouths with a tissue or to cough/sneeze into the crook of their elbow — and make sure you do the same!

 A great way to prevent picking up or spreading germs is by washing or sanitizing your hands often.
 For it to truly be effective, use soap, warm water and scrub your hands for at least 20 seconds.
 Stash an alcohol-based hand sanitizer in your bag for when a sink isn’t nearby.
 Make sure your family washes their hands before they eat, after school and every time they use the bathroom.
 And make it a habit to wash your hands often at work and/or keep a bottle of hand sanitizer at your desk.

 Did you know that, according to the CDC, germs can live for two to eight hours on hard surfaces?
 From doorknobs to light switches, you never know where you might pick up flu germs.
 And it’s especially easy to get infected — or transfer them yourself — when you rub your eyes, nose or mouth.
 So avoid touching your face and teach your kids to do the same to prevent yourselves from getting the flu.

 If a family member gets the flu, keep their sickness from spreading throughout your home by limiting contact with them.
 Avoid sharing things like towels, drinking cups, toys, blankets, beds, the remote control — anything that could transfer their germs.
 If you notice a coworker is under the weather, avoid physical contact, like shaking hands, and suggest rescheduling meetings.

 Avoiding the flu can be as simple as having a healthy mindset.
 Eat good foods like fruits and veggies, rest up, exercise and drink a lot of water.
 Even managing your stress can keep you healthy and fight off sickness.

-With your busy schedule, keeping healthy is a priority.
+With your busy schedule, staying healthy is a priority.
 By following these tips to prevent the flu, you’ll gain peace of mind that you’re doing what you can to keep you and your family healthy and happy.